17twenty/color/README.md

 %r			an abbreviation for %h[reset]
 ```

-A syntax reference is [included](REFERENCE.md).

-See [godoc](https://godoc.org/github.com/nhooyr/color) for more information on the internals.
+See [godoc](https://godoc.org/github.com/nhooyr/color) for more information.

 ## Examples
 ### Standard Colors